Lewis F. Watson

+Biography

 Lewis Findlay Watson was born in Crawford County, Pennsylvania.
 He attended the common schools and engaged in mercantile pursuits at Titusville, Pennsylvania in 1832.
-He moved to Warren, Pennsylvania, in 1835 and continued his former pursuits until 1837.
+He moved to Warren, Pennsylvania in 1835 and continued his former pursuits until 1837.
 He served as clerk in the office of the recorder in 1838.
 He studied law at the Warren Academy from 1839 to 1840.
 He resumed his former mercantile pursuits until 1860.
 He was engaged as an operator in lumber and in the production of petroleum from 1860 to 1875.
 He organized and was the first president of the Conewango Valley Railroad Co. in 1861.
 He was elected president of the Warren Savings Bank at its organization in 1870.

 Watson was elected as a Republican to the Forty-fifth Congress.
 He was again elected to the Forty-seventh Congress.
 Finally, he was elected to the Fifty-first Congress and served until his death in Washington, D.C., in 1890.
 Interment in Oakland Cemetery in Warren, Pennsylvania.